 The Vice President for University Facilities is responsible for the stewardship of the physical assets of the University, the general oversight of campus planning, the provision of various services to the University community; and, the design, construction, maintenance and operation of the campus' buildings, grounds and physical infrastructure.
 The Associate Vice President for Capital Planning and Project Management assists the Vice President with management of campus planning activities, space management, and all new construction and renovation projects.
 The Associate Vice President for Facilities Maintenance and Engineering assists the Vice President with the management of Access Control, Predictive Maintenance and general building maintenance activities.
 The Assistant Vice President for Facilities Services assists the Vice President with management of Grounds, Housekeeping, Moving, Waste Management and Postal Services.
 The Assistant Vice President for Facilities Logistic Support manages activities within Facilities Technology and the Motor Vehicle Fleet, Parking and Transportation units.
 Additionally, under the purview of the Vice President are the Offices of Environmental Health and Safety, Fire Safety, and Sustainability and Energy Management, which oversees the Combined Heating and Cooling Plant and associated utility systems.

-The Deans of the four Colleges and two Schools are responsible directly to the Provost/Vice President for Academic Affairs for developing and executing policies and procedures in all matters pertaining to the curriculum; the recruitment, promotion and retention of faculty members; and the advisement of students in their respective colleges/schools.
+The Deans of the four Colleges and six Schools are responsible directly to the Provost/Vice President for Academic Affairs for developing and executing policies and procedures in all matters pertaining to the curriculum; the recruitment, promotion and retention of faculty members; and the advisement of students in their respective colleges/schools.
 The Dean of Library Services is responsible for supervision of Sprague Library and Library Services.
 They meet regularly with the VPAA and each other through the Academic Deans' Council.
 The four colleges are Arts, Education and Human Services, Humanities and Social Sciences, and Science and Mathematics.
 The six schools are Business, Communication and Media, Graduate, Music, NJ School of Conservation, and Nursing.

 Department chairs are elected by members of the department with approval and appointed by the President to serve for a term of three academic years.
 Released time is granted depending on the size of the department and other factors, and stipends are provided for summer work.